Arcade-With-Us/Lab-Free-Badges-Answers/Google Drive/Solutions.md

 * ✅Select New, Google Docs, then From a Template, then choose the On the Rise template.
 ---
 ### Google Drive tools and options:
+1. `Seroja Malone is traveling and knows she won’t have an active internet connection.
+She is working on a Google Sheet named “Ingredient list”.
+How can she make this file available for offline viewing?`

+* ✅She can right-click on “Ingredient list” from the files list and select Available offline.
 ---

 ## 🎉 **Congratulations!
 Badge Completed Successfully!** 🏆